birc-stormtroopers/bit-manipulation/README.md

   x & -x = 00000100 = 4
 ```

 but 4 is not the position of the rightmost bit (that would be 3).
 Since `x & -x` is a power of two, the position of the rightmost bit of `x` is $\log_2$(x & -x), but computing the log of a number is not necessarily fast.
 There are CPUs with fast log-2 operations, but it is not common, and in most languages, if you want to compute logarithms you have to go through floating point numbers, and there would be several instructions involved.
+Rust does have a `log2` method in its unstable nightly build so `(x&-x).log2()` would work there (with a little caution; it will panic on zero).
+But there are also other options.

 There isn't a simple bit trick to get the index of the rightmost bit, but it is such a common thing to want that [most hardware have fast instructions for getting the first (rightmost) or last (leftmost) bit anyway](https://en.wikipedia.org/wiki/Find_first_set).